 What are the best foods to eat?

 Located in the northern part of Mindanao, Camiguin is undoubtedly one of the most beautiful islands in the country.
 It may be small, but this island has something more than its size.
 There are so many reasons why you must visit Camiguin.
-But with these reasons, I’m sure that Camiguin Island is now part of your bucket list!
+But for these reasons, I’m sure that Camiguin Island is now part of your bucket list!